‘You’re going straight to hell’ — Tweeps react to Rasta’s Steve Kekana portrait

 The legendary musician died at the age of 63 on July 1.
 His manager Xolani Majozi confirmed his death to TshisaLIVE.

-The news sent shock waves through Mzansi y, with many sharing their tributes to the musician.
+The news sent shock waves through Mzansi , with many sharing their tributes to the musician.

 Well-known and controversial celeb portraitist Rasta took to social media with his painting of Steve performing on stage.